freef/freef.github.io/README.md

 It was important to me that this service have a low barrier to entry.

 The cactus was the site seemed a little desolate without

 I developed Mario Verde to be as simple and intuative as possible.

+Hi I'm Matt Freeland, web developer and artist.

+I see strong parallels between both the artistic process and software devlopment

+Hi,

+I'm here to talk about my projects.

+I joined GA with the hope of learning some technical skills, to get experience with modern software development.

+After a few weeks of

+- checklist!
+[] GA Profile
+[] Add projects
+[] Change Resume to external link
+[] Expand about me
+[] Make changes to landing page
+[] figure out awkward white space
+[] place images in separate galleries
+[] optimize images for web